US consumer inflation eased again to 6.5% in December - KESQ

 Inflation declined to 6.5% in December compared with a year earlier, the government said Thursday.
 It was the sixth straight year-over-year slowdown, down from 7.1% in November.
 On a monthly basis, prices actually slipped 0.1% from November to December, the first such drop since May 2020.

-If inflation continues to ease, the Fed could suspend its rate hikes after that, some economists forecast, or implement just one more hike in March and then pause.
-Futures prices show that investors expect the Fed to then cut rates by the end of the year, though minutes from the its December meeting noted that none of the 19 policymakers foresee rate cuts this year.

-“If the actual inflation is trending downward, the Fed can take more comfort that it’s landed the economy in a good place,” said Daleep Singh, chief global economist at PGIM Fixed Income and a former Fed staffer.
-Singh expects the Fed to raise its benchmark rate by a quarter-point at each of its next two meetings and then stop with its key rate just below 5%.
+The softer readings add to growing signs that the worst inflation bout in four decades is gradually waning.
+Still, the Fed doesn’t expect inflation to slow enough to get close to its 2% target until well into 2024.
+The central bank is expected to raise its benchmark rate by at least a quarter-point when it next meets at the end of this month.

-Excluding volatile food and energy costs, so-called core prices rose 5.7% in December from a year earlier, slower than 6% in November.
-From November to December, core prices increased just 0.3%, after rising 0.2% in November.
-In the past three months, core inflation has slowed to an annual rate of just 3.1%.
+Excluding volatile food and energy costs, so-called core prices rose 5.7% in December from a year earlier, slower than the 6% year-over-year increase in November.
+From November to December, core prices increased just 0.3%, the third straight monthly slowdown, after rising 0.2% in November.

 Even as inflation gradually slows, it remains a painful reality for many Americans, especially with such necessities as food, energy and rents having soared over the past 18 months.